 Want to know what a design contract is?
 Curious about how you put one together?
 Let's jump straight into it!

 What is a design contract?
+Well, after your graphic design proposal template is approved, you'll need a contract.
 It's partly so your client knows what they'll be getting and also to protect you, the designer.
 As a freelancer, you won't have the luxury of a personal HR team to protect you if a client decides not to pay up.

 You may want to put your complete trust in your client but not protecting yourself at all is very risky.
 Hopefully, you'll never need to take a runaway client to court, but it's better to be safe than sorry, right?